Light-Wizzard/Sound-Room/README.md

 I will not be able to document much more without building it, so this is where this project sits, till I can get parts to work on it, because that is when I will have to deal with making with the parts I have.

+### Doors

+Outside Door has adjustable hinges, and an adjustable dead bolt system, to allow adjusting how much pressure you put on the seals.

 ## Sponsorship